rbowsley/lamplighthelp/source/9-8-0_Linked_case_view_tab.markdown

 ![{{Linked Case}} Tab](9.8.0a.png)

-If you wish to look at a the details of a {{linked case}}, click on the relevant button.
+If you wish to look at the details of a {{linked case}}, click on the relevant button.

 ![{{Linked Case}} View](9.8.0b.png)

 When you have done this, you will see the {{linked case}} information at the top of the page, with a table showing all records linked to it underneath.

 You can choose the columns that you see in this table by right-clicking on the coloured header.
 For more on tables in {{Lamplight}}, please see section [3.5.0 Tables](/help/index/p/3.5.0).

 ###### core module